ruben-bena/Proyecto-PlanetWars/README.md

 # How to install
 1. Download our project from our GitHub page
-2. Open it from your preferred IDE, but we recommend Eclipse IDE.
+2. Open it in your preferred IDE, but we recommend Eclipse IDE.
 3. Run from Main class

 #### Copy and paste this command to clone our project: